Table of Contents

 Workflow Example:

-For details on how to change the text of a submit button, check out this article: How to Customize the Text on a Submit Button.
+For details on changing the text of a submit button, check out this article: How to Customize the Text on a Submit Button.

 Users